-The best VR headsets for 2024
+The best VR headsets for 2026 - Engadget

 Storage capacity: 128GB, 256GB | Battery life: 3 hours | Field of view: 110 degrees | Max refresh rate: 120Hz

-The PS VR2 is one of the best headset we’ve tested.
+The PS VR2 is one of the best headset we've tested.
 It offers dual 2K OLED HDR screens, effectively giving you 4K quality.
-It’s one of the most comfortable headsets around.
+It's one of the most comfortable headsets around.
 And it has some genuinely refreshing new features, like eye tracking and headset haptics.
 (Yes, it can literally rock your noggin.)
-Best of all, the PS VR2 delivers high-quality virtual reality without the need for a $1,000+ gaming PC – all you need is a PlayStation 5.
+Best of all, the PS VR2 delivers high-quality virtual reality without the need for a $1,000+ gaming PC – all you need is a PlayStation 5, making its core function tightly focused on console gaming.

 Now, our recommendation comes with a few caveats.
 At $550, the PS VR2 is more expensive than the PS5 itself.
 And it's unclear how quickly its game library will fill up.
 The initial run has only a few exclusives, like Horizon VR and Gran Turismo 7, and we haven't seen many new titles since then.
 But it's still the easiest way to experience high-end VR, and it's a major upgrade over the original PS VR.